-With VidDay, you can gather together touching video get well messages and lovely pictures.
+With VidDay, you can gather together touching videos and get well messages and lovely pictures.
 And, of course, you can personalize every Get Well video with a fitting theme, beautiful background music, and text cards full of uplifting words.

-There are no editing skills needed to create a meaningful video for that special person during their time in need.
+No editing skills are needed to create a meaningful video for that special person during their time in need.
 Learn how to make the most meaningful video with our ultimate video guide.

 “VidDay was a great experience.
 The little help icon ensured that I understood everything, they checked in with my guest list & the final results/the recipient's reaction was priceless.” — Tiffany

 When you're happy with the final video, you can take a sneak peek at your finished product, thanks to VidDay's free previews.
-Plus, the Get Well video message can be downloaded and played an unlimited number of times.
-This way, it can serve as a vital reminder during any challenging moments.
+The Get Well video message can be downloaded and played unlimited times.
+This way, it can serve as a vital reminder during challenging moments.